siddharthsingh2004/siddharthsingh2004/README.md

 - Graduated: May 2023
 - Weighted Cumulative GPA: 4.60/4.0
 - ACT Score: 36 (Perfect Composite)
-- Awards: 🏆 Valedictorian, Nominee for Presidential Scholars Program by the U.S. Department of Education
+- Awards: 🏆 Valedictorian, Nominee for Presidential Scholars Program by the U.S. Department of Education, Commended Scholar for National Merit Program

 ## Experience 💼